 Each week, a new question will go live at 16:00 every Wednesday, and stay open until 13:00 the following Tuesday.
 We’d like questions to be suggested by peers and partners – this is very much a collaborative effort in order to highlight your priorities and experiences as practitioners.
 If you have a question that you would like to pose to your colleagues, please email your suggestions to us as at email@example.com.

 How much time do you have each week to access new ideas through reading, podcasts, webinars, etc?

 The response to each question will be added below every Wednesday.
 You can see a complete archive of all of the weekly results here.
 If you are interested in accessing an anonymised version of the raw results, please get in touch.

 Do you have a staff member/s dedicated to evaluation within your team?

 This week we heard from 63 respondents, who could each select one answer.

 Evaluation capacity across the youth sector is very mixed.
-In our day-to-day work at the Centre, we can work with individuals in a wide range of different roles, each with varying levels of responsibility (and time) for evaluation work.
+In our day-to-day work at the College, we can work with individuals in a wide range of different roles, each with varying levels of responsibility (and time) for evaluation work.
 These roles can also be changeable, often fluxing with project and funding cycles.
 For this week’s survey, we are digging into this a bit further, askeing #justonequestion participants how evaluation resourcing looks within their team/s.